voltwu/blog/_posts/2020-03-06-EF-Core-Explicit-Loading.md

 ```

 #  Query()
-The both `Collection()` and `Referece()` methods return a `ChangeTracking` an object that exposes change tracking information.
-So we can't continue to write further LINQ queries to filter out related data after this object.
+The `Collection()` or `Referece()` methods return a `CollectionEntry` object or a `ReferenceEntry` object, both objects expose change tracking information. and they are not `IQueryable` instances, So we can't continue to write further LINQ queries to filter out related data after these methods.

 How we can do it? luckily, we have `Query()` method which can offer us to write further queries.
 ```c#